react-navigation/react-navigation.github.io/versioned_docs/version-4.x/stack-navigator.md

 - `navigationOptions` - Navigation options for the navigator itself, to configure a parent navigator
 - `defaultNavigationOptions` - Default navigation options to use for screens
 - `paths` - A mapping of overrides for the paths set in the route configs
 - `screensEnabled` - Boolean used to indicate whether [react-native-screens](https://github.com/software-mansion/react-native-screens) should be used for this navigator.
+Defaults to `false` for `mode = 'modal'` and `true` in other cases.

 Visual options: